jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 > * (2) so will the actual code in those files.
 Including the names of code constructs like classes and methods in those files.
 > * But also (3) there are also a whole bunch of technical details that can very between API's.

-The tech lead decides that the contributor will have to at least name the new API, (equivalent to `Bookings` from the `Coyote` API) because that name influences the file names of the logical `Controller`, `Service Interface` and `Service Implementation` files which are also classes that need to be created to contain the code specific to this new API.
+The tech lead decides that the contributor will have to at least give a name for the new API, (equivalent to `Bookings` from the `Coyote` API) because that name influences the naming of the files of the logical `Controller`, `Service Interface` and `Service Implementation` files which are also classes that need to be created to contain the code specific to this new API.
 They also decide that they need a singular name for the resource of the API (e.g. `Booking` from the `Coyote` API)

-So the tech lead defines an attribute on the pattern called `Name`
+So, in order to capture the name from the contributor, the tech lead defines a mandatory attribute on the pattern called: `Name`

 `automate edit add-attribute "Name" --isrequired`

-and then the `ResourceName` attribute:
+and then  a mandatory `ResourceName` attribute:

 `automate edit add-attribute "ResourceName" --isrequired`

-Now, the tech lead knows that every new API contains multiple "Service Operations" (according to existing coding patterns).
+Then, the tech lead knows that every new API logically contains multiple "Service Operations" (according to existing coding patterns).

-They now need to add a collection to the pattern to allow their contributors to define multiple service operations.
+So, they add a collection to the pattern to allow their contributors to define multiple service operations.

 `automate edit add-collection "ServiceOperation" --displayedas "Operations" --describedas "The service operations of the web API" `

 > Notice here that the tech lead decided to name this collection with a name of `ServiceOperation` and give it a meaningful display name and description.
+Those are simply used for display purposes.

 > The name of a collection or element cannot contain spaces, since it is an identifier.

 > Collections are created with a "Cardinality" of `ZeroOrMany` by default.
-Which means that they can have either zero or any number of instances of them in the collection.
-Elements have a cardinality of `Single`.
+Which means that they can have any number of instances of them in the collection, and none at all.
+Elements have a cardinality of `Single` they must have an instance, and only one instance.
 Other cardinalities can be also used on collections to apply different constraints, i.e. `ZeroOrOne`, `OneOrMany`.

-And then the necessary attributes of a service operation:
+And now, they add the necessary attributes of a "service operation":

 `automate edit add-attribute "Name" --isrequired --aschildof {AcmeAPI.ServiceOperation}`